DanielaDoliveira/instagramLinksBio/README.md

 To solve this I created my own website with essentials links.
 When an user clicks on link on bios he's redirect to this webpage that contains other links to other social networks.

 # Production
-Link to page <a href = 'https://danieladoliveiralinks.netlify.app/'> Acess the webpage </a>
+Link to page <a href = 'https://danieladoliveiralinks.netlify.app/'> Access the webpage </a>